michaelheathjr/ev/README.md

 ### Linux Installation

-## TODO
+# TODO
-- Finish README
-- Dynamically find path instead of using ~/vagrant-local
-- Allow to be used child directories
+# - allow to be used child directories
-- Allow removal of sites
-- List sites command
-- No WP site setup
+# - no wp site setup
-- WP-multi-site setup
+# - wp-multi-site setup
-- Add multiple sites at once
+# - Add multiple sites at once
+# - Allow directory to be forced
+# - Add arguments to site creation
-- Port from VV
+# - Automatically Port from VV
+# --debug-ev 			            Outputs all debugging info needed for bug reporting
+# --force-path, -fp 		      Override ev auto-VVV locating
+# --force-sites-folder, -fsf 	Override sites folder directory locating
+# --use_defaults		          Accept all default options and skip the wizard
+# make listing sites show if it's in vvv-custom.yml (green if good red if not)
+# make command to backup custom-vvv.yml yourself